Blue-Wall-Group/BlueWallGroup-wiki-archive/Current-Product-Deliverable.md

 This contribution was merged on 4/20/2018 after four patch sets.

 #### Description:
-The WikiStats 2.0 search placeholder did not comply with WCAG AA contrast requirements.
+The Wikistats 2.0 search placeholder did not comply with WCAG AA contrast requirements.
 Additionally, the MediaWiki reviewers advocated for the use of their stylelinter.
 The stylelinter identified numerous issues that required adjustment.

 #### Visuals
 * Before contrast modification: